shenshinoman/ReignOfWinter/Book 1/Statblocks/README.md

 - Creature has modified stats from the base Tatzlwyrm, and possesses cold resistance.
 The Natural Camouflage ability is further altered and renamed to suit the arctic environment.

 ### Arctic Tatzlewyrm Shen Edition
--Creature has the same stats as the base Tatzlwyrm but the Natural Camouflage ability has been modified to the arctic environment.
+-Creature has almost the same stats as the base Tatzlwyrm but the Natural Camouflage ability has been modified to the arctic environment, and Craft has been repalced with Survival.

 ### Winter-touched Sprite Fighter
 - Creature is basec on Sprite but leveled up and damage type changed to cold.